Seen a rough sleeper?

 Local voluntary, community and faith based organisations such as Emmanuel House offer a range of support to rough sleepers and help rough sleepers to access services such as healthcare, welfare rights advice and rehousing pathways.

 On Friday and Saturday nights, Street Pastors from 24 different city churches are out and about in Nottingham, also helping to identify anyone at risk of rough sleeping and help them to find accommodation and support options.

-Nottingham City Council is spending over £4million this financial year (17/18) to tackle homelessness - for example, helping people to sort out problems with benefits, debt and landlords and helping them to access mental health and other support
+Nottingham City Council is spending over £5.5million this financial year (2018 to 2019) to tackle homelessness - for example, helping people to sort out problems with benefits, debt and landlords and helping them to access mental health and other support.

-When the temperatures are freezing, emergency measures kick in to get all rough sleepers off the streets and into the warm, regardless of their situation and background.
+When the temperature drops to 0 degrees Celsius or below, emergency measures kick in to get all rough sleepers off the streets and into the warm, regardless of their situation and background.

 Secondly - donate money, food and household items to charities helping homeless people here in Nottingham.

 - Give money to Emmanuel House